 Ras Al Khaimah – رأس الخيمة

-Ras Al Khaimah offers the most scenic and unique landscape with terracotta desert planes, rocky Hajar Mountains and long sandy beaches.
+Ras Al Khaimah offers the most picturesque and unique landscape with its terracotta desert planes, rocky Hajar Mountains and long sandy beaches.

 Enjoy a weekend trip to Musandam in the sultanate of Oman.